lahiruRSSL/interview_2023/README.md

-# Please go through with the interview folder and follow the steps
+# Please go through with the task folder and follow the steps